NeilMountford/pt-prep/session3/readme.md

 # CSS Stylings

-Try each of the the following styles in your blog css file (TBC)
+Try each of the the following styles in your blog css file

-## Text styles
+## 1. Text styles

 **color**